-- 211 Survey OF AMERICAN HISTORY.
+211 SURVEY OF AMERICAN HISTORY.
 F and S. Selected themes in American history from colonial times to the present.
 This course is not intended for those who plan to take period courses in American history.
-Mr. Brinks, Mr. De Bie, Mr. Strikwerda. - 212.
-ENGLAND.
+Mr. De Bie, Mr. Strikwerda.

+212. ENGLAND.
 F. A survey of English history including: the Anglo-Saxon background; the medieval intellectual, religious, and constitutional developments; the Tudor and Stuart religious and political revolutions; the emergence of Great Britain as a world power; the growth of social, economic, and political institutions in the modern period.
+Mr. Ippel.

-Mr. Ippel. - 215 CANADA.
+215 CANADA.
 S. A tracing of the founding and character of New France and a more careful examination of nineteenth and twentieth century Canada.
+Mr. Strikwerda.

-Mr. Strikwerda. - 218 Russia.
+218 Russia.
 F. A study of Russian and East European history from Byzantine and Slavic origins through the Russian Revolution of 1917 and the development of the contemporary Soviet state.
+Mr. Jellema.

-Mr. Iellema. - 220 THE HISTORY OF FRANCE.
-A survey of the history of France from the "new monarchy" of Louis XI to the present.
+220 THE HISTORY OF FRANCE.
+S. A survey of the history of France from the "new monarchy" of Louis XI to the present.
 Particular attention is given to the religious wars of the sixteenth century, the growth of the French monarchy at the expense of other institutions, the character and influence of the French Enlightment, the nature and repercussions of the French Revolution, and the causes of France's political decline in the late nineteenth century.
+Mr. D. Van Kley.

-Not offered 1972-73. - 221 THE NETHERLANDS.
+221 THE NETHERLANDS.
 S. An introduction to the history of the Netherlands; the medieval times; the Burgundian period; the Reformation; the Dutch "Golden Age"; the French Revolution; the revival of Calvinism during the later nineteenth century; the changing role of the Netherlands in the twentieth century.
-Mr. Jellema. - 223 THE HISTORY OF GERMANY.
-A survey of German history with particular attention to the period from the Reformation to the present.
-Included in the course are: medieval background, the Reformation and its impact on later German developments, the religious wars, intellectual developments of the eighteenth and nineteenth centuries, the movement toward political unity in the mineteenth century, World War I, the Wiemar Republic, the rise of the Nazi movement.
-Mr. Roberts.
+Mr. Jellema.